anasdove2020/Materials/OOP.md

 2. We create object (real items) from defined class
 3. We organize our code like real-world things in a hotel

 It means with OOP, our code becomes easier to manage, reusable and closer to real life.
+OOP makes code easier to organise because it groups related group together, like putting everything about a Room in one place.
+Reusable because the class can be used in another sytem.

 Room Class
 Data: Room Number, Room Type, and IsAvailable